JuliaAI/MLJBase.jl/docs/src/index.md

-  for **performance measures** (losses and scores), enabling the integration of the [LossFunctions.jl](https://github.com/JuliaML/LossFunctions.jl) library, user-defined measures, as well as about two dozen natively defined measures.
+  for **performance measures** (losses and scores), enabling the integration of the [LossFunctions.jl](https://github.com/JuliaML/LossFunctions.jl) library, user-defined measures, as well as many natively defined measures.

 - integration with [OpenML](https://www.openml.org)